 - Exposure to highly toxic pesticides

 - Laboratory duty utilizing live dangerous viruses or bacteria

 - Weapons of mass destruction civil support (WMDCS) team

 Despite efforts to fix this in last year’s NDAA, the language left holes that would allow DoD to pay a lesser monthly rate to reserve component members who have the same proficiencies.
 This year’s language works to close that loophole and adds ACIP alongside HDIP.

 While the Senate has included the fix in its NDAA draft, it is unclear if the House will adopt this important provision.
 Your House member needs to hear from you to know this is a priority for this year’s NDAA.
 The next opportunity to ensure a provision is added comes with the full House Armed Services Committee markup Sept.
-1; act now and support reserve component pay parity.
+1.